bblith/HelloWorld/README.md

 ## Notes

-I encountered several obstacles with this application: initially, I did not have any issues with the Toast statement, however, after I stepped away from my project over the weekend, I returned to find the Toast statement no longer visible when I click the button on the emulator.
-Also, while typing in the commands in the terminal, I was prompted to authenticate using my GitHub credentials, however I was met with an error saying that that terminal authentication was removed in 2021 so I could not push the walkthrough gif through command line--rather, I had to manually upload the gif through GitHub.
+I encountered several obstacles with this application: initially, I did not have any issues with the Toast statement.
+After I stepped away from my project over the weekend, I returned to find the Toast statement no longer visible when I clicked the button on the emulator.
+Also, while typing in the commands in the terminal, I was prompted to authenticate using my GitHub credentials, but I was met with an error saying that terminal authentication was removed in 2021 so I could not push the walkthrough gif through command line--rather, I had to manually upload the gif through GitHub.

 I followed the prework tutorials attentively, however I still encountered these issues.
 I tried troubleshooting the best I could, but I still could not get the Toast message to appear on the emulator.